Symbion — Denmark’s first startup environment

 1988 Symbion – Denmark’s first startup environment

 At the corner of Lersø Park Allé and Haraldsgade, laboratory technicians had just vacated the large building that had previously housed the School of Laboratory Sciences.
 The building had just what Symbion was looking for: Laboratories, offices, and a location relatively close to the HC Ørsted Institute.
-The atmosphere was cosy and informal, office clerk Inge Engberg, who was on board from Symbion’s infancy, recalls.
+The atmosphere was cosy and informal, member of staff Inge Engberg, who was on board from Symbion’s infancy, recalls.
 “It was a great place.
 There weren’t too many of us at first, so everyone knew everyone,” she says.
 The idea of Symbion was the same as now: It had to be easy to start a business.
 So, a receptionist, photocopier, cleaning, coffee maker, postal system, and telefax were all included in the office rent.

 In the early days, the number of small startups was in the region of 12-15.
 There was also the Novo Nordisk department that took up a large proportion of a floor.
 Novo Nordisk arranged an ideas competition that intensified awareness of Symbion as a place where you could test your entrepreneurial dreams.
 The winners had their rent paid for the first 3 years.
 The small startup Kem-En-Tec was among them.
 “The fact that we won it meant a lot to us.
 Of course, we were a completely new startup, and the first year was a big challenge for us.
 We had to prove ourselves to be financially viable,” says Henrik Christensen, one of the founders of Ke-Men-Tec.
 Henrik Christensen remembers Haraldsgade as an exciting place with many initiatives, but also that the launch of the company demanded so much time and energy that they barely had time to take advantage of the opportunities for networking which the place encouraged.